Tanghalang Pambansa

 The Tanghalang Pambansa (National Theater), formerly Theater of Performing Arts, is a theater located in the Cultural Center of the Philippines Complex in Manila, Philippines.

-It is the flagship venue and principal offices of the Cultural Center of the Philippines.
+It is the flagship venue and principal office of the Cultural Center of the Philippines.
 Designed by National Artist for Architecture Leandro Locsin, its design was based and expanded upon the unconstructed Philippine-American Friendship Center.
-The Tanghalan is a primary example of the architect's signature style known as the floating volume, a trait can be seen in structures indigenous to the Philippines such as the nipa hut.
+The Tanghalan is a primary example of the architect's signature style known as the floating volume, a trait that can be seen in structures indigenous to the Philippines such as the nipa hut.
 It houses three performing arts venues, one theater for film screenings, galleries, a museum and the center's library and archives.
 Being a work of a National Artist, the brutalist structure is qualified to be an important cultural landmark as stipulated in Republic Act No. 10066.

 Construction began in 1966, with Alfredo Juinio serving as structural engineer and Filipino firm DM Consunji as the builder.
 Originally called the Theater of Performing Arts, it was completed and inaugurated in 1969.
 Its first major renovation occurred in 2005 for the opening and closing ceremonies of the 112th General Assembly of the Inter-Parliamentary Union held in Manila.
 Included in the renovation were cleaning and replacement of the marble trim, installation of a new air-conditioning system and new carpeting.